-it would add an unnecessary syllable if the final 'e' in 'dronke' and 'wroghte' were to be pronounced.
+Finding the rhythm Follow the rhythm of the verse (iambic pentameter), sounding or omitting the final 'e' syllable in the word as seems most appropriate.
+In the line it would add an unnecessary syllable if the final 'e' in 'springe' were to be pronounced.
 An 'e' at the end of a word almost always disappears if it is followed by a word beginning with 'h' or a vowel.

-In the case of these examples,
+In the case of these examples, and